cllebrun/cllebrun.github.io/labs/4.1 Lab IoT - Simulator - Node-RED/README.md

 # Connect with the Watson IoT Platform.

 The first flow simulate a device publishing an event.
 To visualize the data in you Watson IoT platform organization you need to register the simulated device in your organization.

 1. Return to the IBM Cloud Platform console, from the "Connections" tab in your application dashboard, click on the IoT service -> launch it.

-From the Internet of Things service dashboard, access your IoT organisation and add your device to it.

-1. Select the Devices tab on the left.
+1. From the Internet of Things service dashboard, access your IoT organisation and add your device to it: Select the Devices tab on the left.

 1. Select the "Device Types" tab.

   ![device types](./images/device-type.png)

 1. Add Device Type (up and right).

 1. Give it a name: "thermostat".
 Click "Next"

 1. Leave the other options by default and click "Done".

 1. Now you are going to register a device.
 Click "Register Devices"

 <img src="./images/register-device.png" width="40%"/>

 1. Enter a device ID: "LivingRoomThermo1".
 Click Next, Next

 1. At the security step, chose an identification token (8 characters minimum)

 1. Click "Done"

 1. Go to Node-RED, open and modify the inject node to publish events continuously (repeat -> onterval -> every 3 seconds):